Course Catalogue

 50% of the assessment grade comes from the group final report (to be submitted at the end of the project), weighted by self-assessment contribution from each student within the team.

-20% of the assessment grade comes from 2 group presentations (one at the end of each teaching semester), weighted by self-assessment contribution from each student within the team.
+20% of the assessment grade comes from 2 group presentations (a pitch presentation at the midpoint design review and a final presentation at the end of the project), weighted by self-assessment contribution from each student within the team.

 30% of the assessment comes from the continual performance of the team members, weighted by contribution of each student based on individual time sheets agreed at regular meetings and self-assessment of each team members' contributions.